kcw00/NoteApp/README.md

 7. Install JSON server as a development dependency (only used during development) `npm install json-server --save-dev`
 8. add `"server": "json-server -p3001 --watch db.json"` to the scripts part of the package.json file
 9. start the json-server from the project root directory `npm run server`
+10. install nodemon by by defining it as a development dependency `npm install --save-dev nodemon`
+11. start our application with nodemone `node_modules/.bin/nodemon index.js`